tapdata/tapflow/README.md

 Providing tools designed for developers aligns more closely with their workflows, making it easier to integrate with other business modules.
 Open source code capabilities also make the product more extensible, allowing for the addition of reusable internal components and other custom features.

-## TapFlow Usage Example
+## tapsh Usage Example

 Let's assume we have a CRM application running on a MySQL database.
 Below is the schema for this MySQL database:

 ![Mysql Schema](docs/images/mysql_schema.png)

 Due to performance considerations and specific requirements for wide tables, we need to replicate order data from MySQL to MongoDB in order to publish an order query API.
-We will use TapFlow to copy the data from MySQL to MongoDB, while performing some data transformations and merging operations along the way.
+We will use tapsh to copy the data from MySQL to MongoDB, while performing some data transformations and merging operations along the way.

-### Installing TapFlow
+### Installing tapsh

 ```
-# pip3 install tapflow
+# pip3 install tapsh
 ```

-The TapFlow Python SDK supports two modes: programmatic execution or interactive mode.
-In the following example, we'll demonstrate how to use the TapFlow API in interactive mode.
+The tapsh Python SDK supports two modes: programmatic execution or interactive mode.
+In the following example, we'll demonstrate how to use the tapsh API in interactive mode.

 ```
 # tap